Disclaimer: All the information below must be taken with skepticism, do your own research to validate them and make your own decisions.

 COLAGEN (bovine)

-1 tablespoon 13 gr protein
+1 measuring spoon that comes with it - 13 gr protein

 EGG